CalderaWP/Caldera-Forms/readme.txt

 2. **Easy, Powerful Grid-based Form Builder** - Drag and drop editor!
 3. **All The Field Types You Need** - Tons of fields!
 So Many Fields!
 4. **Powerful Conditional Logic** - Hide and show fields based on user input!
-5. **Go Further With Form Processors** - Auto-responsers, redirects included!
+5. **Go Further With Form Processors** - Auto-responders, redirects included!
 Go further with our add-ons!

 == Changelog ==
+= Caldera Forms 1.4.6.1 ( December 13, 2016 ) File Fields FTW! =
+* FIXED: Bug where advanced file fields, with multiple files, not set to be added to media library, were not attached to email.
+Ok, that's bad, but super glad I figured it out.
+* FIXED: Edge case where  Caldera_Forms_Field_Util::get_field() didn't have a value for $form, but needed it.

 = Caldera Forms 1.4.6 ( December 12, 2016 ) Summary Magic Tag: No with 15% more magic! =
 * FIXED: Bug preventing hidden field values, set in browser (via jQuery or whatever) from being saved properly.
 This bug was fun:)
 * ADDED: caldera_forms_magic_summary_should_use_label Filter for showing label instead of value for select fields in {summary} magic tags.